Purple Heart Diary

 Purple Heart Diary is a 1951 American drama film directed by Richard Quine, produced by Sam Katzman and released by Columbia Pictures.
-It stars Frances Langford and Judd Holdren.
+The film stars Frances Langford and Judd Holdren.

 Plot

-During World War II, a singing trio goes out on tour entertaining wounded soldiers.
-They get involved with a severely wounded soldier who is in love with a nurse.
+During World War II, a singing trio embarks on a tour to entertain wounded soldiers and becomes involved with a severely injured soldier who is in love with a nurse.